khns26/Customer_Churn_Prediction/README.md

 # Customer Churn Prediction
-This project helps company to predict customer churn
+This project helps company to predict customer churn using Random Forest Classifier